 Plot Your Novel- Act Three:

 Finally!
-We’ve reached the downhill slide into the finish line.
+We’ve reached the downhill slide to the finish line.
 Now just to bring the character home (Both figuratively, and maybe literally, depending on your story 😆)

 1. Your Character Comes up with a New Idea.